determines which forms ld evaluates

 It remains only to discuss how the system prints text when the

-, i.e., when the query is handled without
+default value is not nil, i.e., when the query is handled without

 interaction.
 In fact, it is allowed to pair a query id with a